 To remain academically eligible, a student must maintain a cumulative grade point average of 3.00 or better for all courses taken while in Graduate School at Virginia Tech.
 The ENGE Department continuously monitors the progress of each graduate student.
-Graduate student advisors review the progress of each of their ENGE graduate student advisees annually.
-Additionally, the Graduate Committee reviews student progress up until the student completes a preliminary exam.
-These reviews will consider the student's cumulative grade point average and their progress toward degree as represented by several data points (e.g., goal statement, course taking, advisor and supervisor reviews).
+The Graduate Committee reviews the progress of each ENGE graduate student annually.
+These reviews consider students' goals and reflections on their professional development as well as activities captured on their CVs.